The Man Who Loved Cat Dancing (film): Rewriting

 Perry did not go on set because Poll did not want her there.
-She says much of her script was rewritten by the actors, notably George Hamilton, and several writers, notably William Norton, Robert Bolt, Tracy Keenan Wynn, Steve Shagan and Brian Hutton.
-Poll denied Bolt, Wynn, Shagan, Hamilton or Hutton rewrote the script.
-He says he, Sarafin and MGM were dissatisfied with the script and hired William Norton to work on it prior to shooting.
-He says she was offered the chance to collaborate with Norton but Perry declined.
+She says much of her script was rewritten by the actors, notably George Hamilton, and several writers, notably William Norton, Robert Bolt, Tracy Keenan Wynn, Steve Shagan, and Brian Hutton.
+Poll denied Bolt, Wynn, Shagan, Hamilton, or Hutton rewrote the script.
+He says Sarafin, MGM, and he were dissatisfied with the script and hired William Norton to work on it prior to shooting.
+He says she was offered the chance to collaborate with Norton, but Perry declined.
 "It was fairly easy to batter me since Westerns are traditionally the turf of jocks", said Perry.

-In particular she fought with Poll and Sarafin over a rape scene.
-The lead female was raped in the novel but Perry removed it from the screenplay.
+In particular, she fought with Poll and Sarafin over a rape scene.
+The lead female was raped in the novel, but Perry removed it from the screenplay.
 "She was independent, a sort of 1880s liberated woman", said Perry.
 "I thought she would defend herself, that she would not be raped.
-But the director and my co producer thought otherwise...
-One of them told me 'rape turns some men on'."
+But the director and my co-producer thought otherwise...
+One of them told me, 'rape turns some men on'."

 Perry lost the fight.
-She says although she was co-producer she had no actual authority.
-"From now on I only want to work with people I respect and like", she said.
+She says although she was co-producer, she had no actual authority.
+"From now on, I only want to work with people I respect and like", she said.
 "Life's too short."

 Poll claimed the rape was necessary to motivate the action and denied he was a chauvinist.
 "I love women", he added.
 "I am a heterosexual man who loves women.
 And I have probably had more women work for me than anyone else."

-Norton tried to claim credit for the script but the WGA awarded sole credit to Perry.
+Norton tried to claim credit for the script, but the Writers Guild of America awarded sole credit to Perry.